m-a-r-o-u/topusers/README.md

   * filters rows whose **Partition** equals `lrz-hgx-h100-94x4` (or any prefix you provide),
   * aggregates `CPUTimeRAW` seconds per user, and
   * writes `stats/2024-01.txt`, `stats/2024-02.txt`, …

+If you only pass a month (e.g. `--start 2024-08`) the command automatically processes that entire month.
+When the chosen month is still in progress, the end date is capped at “today” so that partial monthly data can be collected without specifying `--end`.

 Each of these text files contains two whitespace‑separated columns: